behroozsepehry/exercise-solver/README.md

 # Exercise Pair Optimizer

-A solver that builds a time-efficient 7-day resistance-training plan (Upper Gym 1/2/3, Lower Gym 1/2/3, Upper Home, Lower Home) by selecting supersets based on pairs per day (Upper/Lower Gym: 2 supersets/day × 3 days = 6 total supersets = 12 instances; Upper/Lower Home: 3 supersets/day × 1 day = 3 total supersets = 6 instances), and automatically assigning these supersets to days while minimizing exercise repeats within the same day.
+A solver that builds a time-efficient 7-day resistance-training plan by selecting supersets based on pairs per day from config.json, and automatically assigning these supersets to days while minimizing muscular overlaps between supersets on the same day.

-The solver models exercises and muscles, enforces a maximum overlap between superset partners, chooses exercises to meet weekly muscle activation targets (minimizing shortfall), and finally assigns pairs to days with minimal conflicts via integer linear programming (ILP), using slack variables to penalize unavoidable exercise repeats within days.
+The solver models exercises and muscles, enforces a maximum overlap between superset partners, chooses exercises to meet weekly muscle activation targets (minimizing deviations), and assigns pairs to days with minimal muscular overlaps via a two-stage integer linear programming (ILP) process.

 ---